mahendrapaipuri/ceems/website/docs/deployments/guide.md

 This should ensure that CEEMS LB running at `localhost:9030`.
 When Pyroscope server has also been deployed and configured in `ceems_lb.backends`, we will notice another HTTP server running at `localhost:9040`.
-Normally, server running at `localhost:9030` is load balancer for Prometheus backends where server running at `localhost:9040` is load balancer for Pyroscope backends.
+Normally, the server running at `localhost:9030` is load balancer for Prometheus backends while the server running at `localhost:9040` is load balancer for Pyroscope backends.
 This can be confirmed by looking at the logs of the `ceems_lb`.

 ```bash